pinfinity/pinfinity_co/_content/2-blog/2013-06-05-copyright-and-creative-commons-in-multi-touch-books.md

 in copyright law to solve this problem of granting some, but not all rights, to millions of people in an instant.
-They did this by creating 6 layers of copyright licenses which grant various levels of permissions, typically held by you as the copyright holder, to the general public.
-It is then up to you to sue anyone who violates your license.
-The government is not going to hunt them down for you, and neither would they for any other copyright infringement for that matter.
+They did this by creating 6 layers of copyright licenses which grant various levels of permissions, typically held by you as the copyright holder, to anyone who downloads a copy of your work.

-To use a Creative Commons license, you simply visit their website, choose the license that does what you want it to do, and add the "badge", usually along with a hyperlink in the case of digital media, to your book.
+To use a Creative Commons license, you simply visit their website, choose the license that does what you want it to do, and add the "badge", usually along with a hyperlink in the case of multi-touch books.
 More about this below, but here is a summary of the licenses:

 ### Attribution, Non-Commercial, No Derivatives